 Finish any assigned module before its due date.
 No credit is given for questions you master after the due date.
 Each assigned Dynamic Study Module contains a single module.
 The Mastering Scores page shows credit for your completed questions only AFTER you finish each question set.

 Assigned modules are from the same set of modules available for independent study.
-Any assigned Dynamic Study Module contains only one module.
-If you complete a module on your own and it later gets assigned: You'll receive credit for the assignment on your Mastering Scores page.
+If you complete a module on your own and it gets assigned later, you'll receive credit for the assignment on your Mastering Scores page.
 This also applies to any Gap Finder diagnostic modules.

 Check your module question progress as you work.
 The dark green bars at the top of the page indicate mastered questions.
 (See the section below about how to master a question.)
 Choose the down arrow for more details about your question progress.
 Computer or tablet users: You may want to keep this detailed view open as you work.

 - Learn what you didn’t know earlier.
 If you didn’t initially answer questions correctly and with confidence in a question set, read the correct answers and explanations ("WHAT YOU NEED TO KNOW") so you can answer these questions correctly when you see them again later in the module.

 - Master the module so you can review or practice later.
 To practice, you can choose to answer only questions you missed (Smart Refresh) or all module questions (Refresh).
 To view statistics about your work on all completed Dynamic Study Modules, choose My DSM Progress or Course Report.